 Welcome to Lincoln, Oregon

 Lincoln is the name of the small saw mill town built in the late 1920’s.
-The grounds held a company store, a cookhouse, five family homes, five cabins for workers and a bunkhouse which accommodated additional mill workers.
-Since coming to Lincoln in 1975, we’ve converted these buildings to our unique purposes.
+The grounds held a company store, a cookhouse, five family homes, five cabins for workers, and a bunkhouse which accommodated additional mill workers.
+Since coming to Lincoln in 1975, we’ve converted these buildings to house students and support our academic programming.

 - Upon arrival at Lincoln, students move into one of five cabins located on the north side of the road or one of three bunkhouse apartments on the south side.

 - Each dwelling sleeps four or five people in two or three bedrooms and has its own kitchen, bathroom, and living room.